-I completed my Counselling Diploma in 2013 and prior to that, gained a Postgraduate Certificate in Counselling.
+I completed my Counselling Diploma in 2013 and prior to that, gained a Postgraduate Certificate in Counselling at Edinburgh University.

 I am an accredited member of COSCA (the Scottish professional body for counsellors and psychotherapists) and a registered member of BACP (the British Association for Counselling and Psychotherapy).

 I worked in Primary schools (1 day a week) for 2 years with Place2be and have worked in secondary schools for the last 3 years (1-2 days a week).
 I also worked at Safe Space in Dunfermline for 4 years (2 days a week) until June this year when I switched to training for group-working there.